Sjuniperus/Sjuniperus/README.md

 <h2 align="left">👋 Hello there!</h2>
 <p>
-  🎯 I'm an IT professional with training in full stack development (PHP, JavaScript), web cybersecurity, and software quality assurance.
+  🎯 I'm an IT professional with training in Full Stack Development PHP, Web Cybersecurity, and software quality assurance.
   <br></br>
   🔍 I'm open to roles such as QA Tester, Full Stack Developer (PHP/Java), or Technical Support.
 </p>